Myriad Price Reaches $0.0003 (XMY)

 - Unitus (UIS) traded flat against the dollar and now trades at $0.0008 or 0.00000004 BTC.

-Myriad (CRYPTO:XMY) is a proof-of-work (PoW) coin that uses the Multiple hashing algorithm.
-It was first traded on February 23rd, 2014.
-Myriad’s total supply is 1,832,199,000 coins.
-The Reddit community for Myriad is /r/myriadcoin and the currency’s Github account can be viewed here.
+Myriad is a proof-of-work (PoW) coin that uses the Multiple hashing algorithm.
+Its launch date was February 23rd, 2014.
+Myriad’s total supply is 1,832,433,500 coins.
 Myriad’s official Twitter account is @myriadcoin and its Facebook page is accessible here.
 The official website for Myriad is myriadcoin.org.
+The Reddit community for Myriad is https://reddit.com/r/myriadcoin and the currency’s Github account can be viewed here.

 Myriad Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Myriad directly using U.S. dollars.
-Investors seeking to trade Myriad should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Gemini or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Myriad using one of the exchanges listed above.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Myriad directly using US dollars.
+Investors seeking to acquire Myriad should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Myriad using one of the aforementioned exchanges.

 Receive News & Updates for Myriad Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Myriad and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.